 Limited Contract Visibility

 When managing the lifecycle of potentially hundreds of contracts, it’s easy for some to be missed or go unnoticed.
-A contract’s value depends on its terms and conditions; if you don’t understand this, you will lose money.
+A contract’s value depends on its terms and conditions; you will lose money if you don’t understand it.

-With a cloud-based database, complete with a search function, CLM software allows you to keep an eye on all your organization’s contracts.
+With a cloud-based database, complete with a search function, CLM software allows you to monitor all your organization’s contracts.

 Compliance and Regulatory Issues